Coronavirus outbreak in China January to July 2020

-The current outbreak of coronavirus was first reported on the last day of 2019 (coincidentally 31st December).
+The outbreak of coronavirus in China was first reported on the last day of 2019 (coincidentally 31st December).
 A cluster of people with severe pneumonia had made health professionals suspicious and tests showed a new virus was at work.
 It seems to have spread from a seafood and live animal market in the city Wuhan, Hubei province.
 It is officially designated as Covid-19 or SARS-CoV-2 and is a new form of Corona virus.
 Corona-viruses are so called because their genetic material is protected by a spiky envelope.
 There are a wide range of different corona-viruses.
 SARS ➚ from 2013 caused similar severe respiratory problems.
-It is now thought that the market was where people became infected but not the original site of transmission.
+It is now thought that the crowded market was where people became infected but not the original site of transmission.
 The virus seems to have transferred from bats now that DNA sequence comparisons have been done.

 What makes this virus hard to tackle is that some people become infectious before they display any obvious symptoms.
 It currently seems most life-threatening to people with other serious health issues rather than the young and fit.

-NOTE: This page is updated with the latest statistics.
+NOTE: This page is regularly updated with the latest statistics.

 From its initial origin the virus spread quickly within the city of Wuhan.
 To contain the outbreak the Chinese government put the whole province of Hubei on lock-down on 23rd January - severely restricting the free movement of potentially infected individuals.
-As at 30th March 0.4% of cases were in Hubei, 0.2% in the rest of China and 99.4% in all other countries put together.
-New cases in China are currently running at only one or two per day.
-Wuhan has a population of 10 million people and the province of Hubei 58 million so the number of people infected is still a very small proportion of the population (less than 0.01% for Wuhan) so the chance of meeting someone infected is extremely low.
+As at 5th May 0.02% of cases were in China and 99.98% in all other countries put together.
+New cases in China are currently running at only one or two.
+Wuhan has a population of 10 million people and the province of Hubei 58 million so the number of people infected was only ever a very small proportion of the population (less than 0.01% for Wuhan) so the chance of meeting someone infected is extremely low.
 It is easily spread to anyone by close contact with someone infected: family, health care workers and friends.